I have asked 16 fellow travel bloggers about their coolest experience as a blogger.

 I got a proper understanding of it as soon as my flight landed.

-When I put my head out of the door of the plane, I noticed there was someone right at the bottom of the stairs, holding a sign with my name.
+When I put my head out of the plane door, I noticed there was someone right at the bottom of the stairs, holding a sign with my name.

 A journalist arrived, ready to interview me about my expectations upon visiting the country for the first time.